 9. Credit card surcharges

 This fee is actually charged by businesses, rather than your credit card provider.
 Credit card surcharges are usually between 0.5% and 3% of the total transaction cost, but some merchants apply a flat fee that could be much higher.
-All merchants legally have to notify you of a surcharge before you make a payment.
+All merchants legally have to notify you of a surcharge before you make a payment - but in practice, many don't, and the first you learn about it is when you see the charge after you've paid.

-How to avoid it: You can avoid this fee by having another payment option available, such as a debit card, cash, direct transfer or by using a service such as POLi or PayPal.
+Wondering: How can I avoid credit card surcharge?
+Always ask if they charge one and if they do, try to have another payment option available, like a debit card, cash, direct transfer or by using a service such as POLi or PayPal.

 Example: How Doug avoided extra fees